tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 * MULTIRECORD_MEASURE_QA_YEAR_INRANGE
 * MULTIRECORD_MEASURE_QA_LICENSE_STANDARD

-In other words, instead of requiring specific fixed values (e.g., `dwc:occurrenceStatus` must be “present” or coordinate uncertainty must be < 500 m) for which we don't have defined tests, this `Use Case` iteration expresses requirements in a way that can be evaluated using the existing BDQ Tests and configuration (authoritative vocabularies, numeric ranges, and temporal bounds), leaving more specific filtering to downstream processes.
+In other words, instead of requiring specific fixed values (e.g., `dwc:occurrenceStatus` must be “present” or `dwc:coordinateUncertaintyInMeters` must be < 500 m) for which we don't have defined tests, this `Use Case` iteration expresses requirements in a way that can be evaluated using the existing BDQ Tests and configuration (authoritative vocabularies, numeric ranges, and temporal bounds), leaving more specific filtering to downstream processes.

 The BDQ Tests linked to this `Use Case` therefore provide a first-pass filter to create a dataset with defined, testable quality characteristics.
 That dataset can then be filtered further for more specific project needs (for example, a particular `dwc:occurrenceStatus` value, a tighter uncertainty threshold, or narrower dates), but those additional constraints are outside the scope of the current agreed BDQ Tests unless and until new broadly reusable Tests are defined.

-As part of refining a Use Case, we have found it helpful to: (1) draft a `Use Case` definition, (2) list the Tests to be included, (3) query an RDF (Turtle) serialization of the bdqtest vocabulary to extract the `Specification` text for those Tests, and then (4) use a generative AI tool to draft fitness requirements that are consistent with the included Test specifications.
+As part of refining a `Use Case`, we have found it helpful to: (1) draft a `Use Case` definition, (2) list the Tests to be included, (3) query an RDF (Turtle) serialization of the `bdqtest"` vocabulary to extract the `Specification` text for those Tests, and then (4) use a generative AI tool to draft fitness requirements that are consistent with the included Test specifications.
 Then go back and assess whether the desired set of tests for the `Use Case` are included, particularly examining which `MultiRecord` `Measures` are included, and then revising the `Use Case` definition and fitness requirements.
 Obviously (sometimes in retrospect), this is an iterative process.

-Code for querying the Turtle serialization [bdqtest.ttl](../../dist/bdqtest.ttl) of the bdqtest vocabulary for the `Specification` descriptions of each Test included in a Use Case is at: https://github.com/tdwg/bdq/blob/master/tg2/_build_review/tools/bdq_usecase_test_labels_Version4.py, and the SPARQL query for asking this question is in Section [2.4.2 Describing all the Tests in a Use Case](#242-describing-all-the-tests-in-a-use-case-non-normative) below.
+Code for querying the Turtle serialization [bdqtest.ttl](../../dist/bdqtest.ttl) of the bdqtest vocabulary for the `Specification` descriptions of each Test included in a `Use Case` is at: https://github.com/tdwg/bdq/blob/master/tg2/_build_review/tools/bdq_usecase_test_labels_Version4.py, and the SPARQL query for asking this question is in Section [2.4.2 Describing all the Tests in a Use Case](#242-describing-all-the-tests-in-a-use-case-non-normative) below.

 ### 2.3 Data Quality Control and Data Quality Assurance (non-normative)

 The Fitness For Use Framework (Veiga 2016, Veiga et al. 2017) draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data to improve the quality of the data.
-Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose/`Use case`.
+Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose (`Use Case`).

-The specification of the BDQ Tests within the Framework allows the same set of Tests to apply to both Data Quality Control and Data Quality Assurance.
-The design of the Test Types `Validations` and `Measures` are intended to be agnostic as to whether their use is for finding problematic data (Data Quality Control), or for filtering out NOT_COMPLIANT records (Data Quality Assurance).
+The specification of the BDQ Tests within the Framework allows the same set of Tests to apply to both Data `Quality Control` and Data `Quality Assurance`.
+The design of the Test Types `Validations` and `Measures` are intended to be agnostic as to whether their use is for finding problematic data (Data `Quality Control`), or for filtering out NOT_COMPLIANT records (Data `Quality Assurance`).
+See the [BDQ User’s Guide Section 2](../guide/users/index.md#21-quality-control-and-quality-assurance-non-normative) for further details on QA/QC.

 ### 2.4 Framework Competency Questions (non-normative)